alexmsklar/Official-Lab-4-Affordable-Housing-Dashboard./README.md

 # Official-Lab-4-Affordable-Housing-Dashboard.
-This project covers affordable housing across different factors in Washington D.C
+This project covers various affordable housing topics and concerns in Washington D.C.